kryptokrona/kryptokrona-docs/getting_started/new_miner.md

 **Please note:** Using your mobile to mine TurtleCoin is not effective (possible even a dumb idea) and should only be done for the lulz.

-1. Download Pickaxe from your App Store
+1. ~~Download Pickaxe from your App Store~~
-2. Select a Turtlecoin
+2. ~~Select a Turtlecoin~~
-3. Go to settings and input your wallet and the address for whichever pool you want to use (including the port)
+3. ~~Go to settings and input your wallet and the address for whichever pool you want to use (including the port)~~
-3. Start Mining!
+3. ~~Start Mining!~~

+Starting from block 350,000 TurtleCoin forked to use a different algorithm.
+Currently the mobile miner does not work with the latest change.

 ## Pools